 Once upon a time, crystal chandeliers were only seen in the most opulent of places.
-These beautiful and ornate pieces were predominantly associated with the upper class and found in religious buildings.
-These magnificent structures first came about around the 1600’s when they were used to light up churches.
-The name chandelier originated from the French word chandelle meaning candle and thus candle holder.
-By the 1800’s we were starting to see chandeliers present in the homes of the wealthy and powerful.
-And by the 20th century chandeliers could be found in grand hall entrances and stairwells of large country estates.
-Today, the 21st century has adapted the crystal chandelier to fit into not just traditional homes but also contemporary designs.
+These beautiful and ornate pieces were predominantly associated with the upper class.
+However, they can also be found in religious buildings.
+These magnificent structures first came about around the 1600’s.
+For instance, when they were used to light up churches.
+More so, the name chandelier originated from the French word chandelle.
+This means candle and thus candle holder.
+By the 1800’s we were starting to see chandeliers present in the homes.
+More so in the wealthy and powerful.
+Furthermore, by the 20th century chandeliers could be found in grand hall entrances.
+But also in stairwells of large country estates.
+Today, as chandeliers can be summat old fashioned.
+The 21st century has adapted the crystal chandelier.
+To fit into not just traditional homes.
+But also contemporary designs.

 Crystal chandeliers are timeless pieces of artwork that have evolved to fit every era.
-Here we’ll look at how the chandelier has evolved to fit into 21st Century homes.
+Here we’ll look at how the chandelier has evolved from being seen as old fashioned.
+To fit into 21st Century homes.
 The 21st century has seen a vast array of interior trends.
 Each with its own individual look and style.
 However, even the most contemporary homes can house a chandelier.
 These days’ homeowners are showing their personalities more and more.
-Being bold with their interior choices.
-Crystal chandeliers are being hung in the most unexpected places such as attic and barn conversions.
+For instance, being bold with their interior choices.
+Crystal chandeliers are being hung in the most unexpected places.
+For example, as attic and barn conversions.
 Industrial warehouses and even modern penthouses.
 Mixing designs such as traditional with contemporary is bang on trend at the moment.
 It’s no surprise we’re seeing ornate crystal chandeliers draped over an industrial rustic dining table.

 Crystal chandeliers for small homes

 With the introduction of semi-flush chandelier designs.
-It’s not just homes with tall ceilings, heavenly staircases and large foyers that can benefit from a crystal chandelier.
+It’s not just homes with tall ceilings.
+Heavenly staircases and large foyers that can benefit from a crystal chandelier.
 Nowadays even the smallest of spaces can house this style of chandelier.
-At Litecraft most of our crystal chandelier collections are available in a more compact 3 light, semi flush or even a simple easy to fit option.
-As a result you can have all the glitz and glamour of a chandelier but in a more scaled down size.
-Dual mounted designs are also a great way to add a crystal chandelier to your home if you have low ceilings and small rooms.
+At Litecraft most of our crystal chandelier collections are available in a more compact 3 light.
+Semi flush or even a simple easy to fit option.
+As a result you can have all the glitz and glamour of a chandelier.
+But in a more scaled down size.
+Dual mounted designs are also a great way to add a crystal chandelier to your home.
+This is if you have low ceilings and small rooms.

 Crystal chandeliers in modern interior designs

-Not all crystal chandeliers have to be ornate with crystal cut sconces and elaborate glass cut detail.
+With crystal cut sconces and elaborate glass cut detail.
 Litecraft offer a wide range of crystal chandeliers.
-Including more contemporary designs such as Waterford Bandon LED 8 Light Crystal Chandelier design.
+Including more contemporary designs.For instance, our Waterford Bandon LED 8 Light Crystal Chandelier design.
 These subtle crystal designs work well in contemporary spaces.
 A more modern finish whilst still offering a sparkling addition.